* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 1. Flake your salmon and set it aside.

-2. Cook your dish (eggs, pasta, stir fry, etc.).
-Anything saucy or where you can mix the salmon in will work.
+2. Cook your chosen dish (eggs, pasta, stir fry, stew, soup etc.).

 Get the dish piping hot before adding the salmon to make sure it doesn’t cool down too much when you add the cold fish.
+Letting the flaked salmon warm to room temperature while you cook the dish will also help with this.

+Results: This option is great for salmon that’s already overcooked.
 You don’t notice the dryness as much when it’s mixed into another dish, and you’re not cooking the fish any further here – you’re just warming it.

 1. Set up a steamer (or makeshift one), filling it with 2-3 inches of stock or water.